Mykyta Pogorielov: 2023–24 season: Junior Grand Prix gold

 Starting their season again on the Junior Grand Prix, Pinchuk and Pogorielov finished second in the rhythm dance at the 2023 JGP Turkey, but rose to first place after the free dance despite being second in that segment as well, winning the gold medal.
 This was the first Junior Grand Prix title for a Ukrainian dance team since Nosulia and Kholoniuk's victory on the 2011 circuit.
 Pinchuk assessed that "when you set a goal like this you have so many emotions and so many things to say but now I don't know what to say."
 At their second event, the 2023 JGP Poland, they won the silver medal, including a first-place finish in the free dance.
 Their results qualified them to the Junior Grand Prix Final.

 Pinchuk and Pogorielov then competed at senior level events, winning bronze at the 2023 Denis Ten Memorial Challenge and gold at the 2023 Pavel Roman Memorial.

 In December, the duo finished fifth at the Junior Grand Prix Final, which they announced would be their last appearance at the junior level.

 Selected to compete at the 2024 European Championships in Kaunas, Lithuania, Pinchuk and Pogorielov finished in eighteenth place.

 2024–25 season

 Beginning their season by competing on the 2024–25 ISU Challenger Series, Pinchuk/Pogorielov finished ninth at the 2024 Nebelhorn Trophy, twelfth at the 2024 Budapest Trophy, and tenth at the 2024 Nepela Memorial.
 Going on to make their senior Grand Prix debut, the team finished tenth at the 2024 Finlandia Trophy.
 They subsequently competed at the 2024 Santa Claus Cup and the 2024 Sofia Trophy, where they finished fourth and fifth, respectively.

 In January, Pinchuk/Pogorielov finished fourth at the 2025 Winter World University Games.
 They then closed the season with a twentieth-place finish at the 2025 European Championships in Tallinn, Estonia.

+2025–26 season: World Championships debut

+Pinchuk/Pogorielov began their season at the 2025 CS Lombardia Trophy, where they finished 11th.
+At the Skate to Milano, Pinchuk/Pogorielov failed to qualify for the 2026 Winter Olympics after finishing 12th, missing out on earning one of the four available quotas.

+In March, Pinchuk/Pogorielov made their World Championships debut at the 2026 World Championships.
+Pinchuk/Pogorielov finished in 27th, failing to make the free skate.